uva-cs3140-sp24/uva-cs3140-sp24.github.io/assignment.md

 ## Homework 1 A/B

 * **Posted**:
-  * Part A - Thursday, August 31st by 12 noon.
+  * Part A - Tuesday, August 29th by 12 noon.
-  * Part B - Friday, August 8th by 12 noon.
+  * Part B - Saturday, September 9th by 12:01 a.m.
 * **Teams Declaration**: Friday, September 1 by 11:59 p.m.
 * **Due**:
-  * Part A: Thursday, September 7th at 11:59 p.m.
+  * Part A: Friday, September 8th at 11:59 p.m.
   * Part B: Friday, September 15th at 11:59 p.m.

 **Assignment**: TBD

 **Topics**:
 * Ensure prerequisite Java knowledge
-* Designing a system
+* Designing a software solution
-* using git, GitHub and gradle
+* Using git, GitHub and gradle
 * Planning for change
-* Using external libraries (POI)
+* Using external libraries (Apache poi)

 ---